ToniWilliams1/NASA-Astronomy-Picture-Of-The-Day/README.md

 ##  NASA's Astronomy Picture of The Day 🚀
 This simple app allows users to receive a picture from NASA by selecting a date.
-The photo also comes with the title, and a description of the given photo, and the photographer
+The photo also comes with the title, and a description of the given photo.

+# Preview:

 ## View The Live Site Here:
 [Live Site](https://nasas-astronomy-picture-of-the-day.netlify.app/)

 ## Tech Used:
-HTML/CSS, JavaScript, NASA Photo of the Day API
+HTML/CSS, JavaScript, TailwindCSS, NASA Photo of the Day API

 ## Acknowledgements:
 - [NASA's APOD API](https://api.nasa.gov/)